 Linked Data Home • Data Description • Linking MethodGet Data

-The current version of the data consists of links between adjoining censuses, representing a population described in Table 1, below.
-The number of successfully linked individuals across two censuses ranges from about 6 million between 1850-1860 to 52 million between 1930-1940.
+The current version of the data consists of links between censuses representing a population described in the table below.
+The number of successfully linked individuals across adjacent censuses ranges from about 6.6 million between 1850-1860 to 54.9 million between 1940-1950.
 Links can be chained across multiple pairs of census years to yield multi-decade longitudinal data.
+The newest release also includes direct 20 and 30-year links as well as links between Social Security records and censuses.
+The IPUMS extract system currently contains version 1.1 of MLP.

 1850-1860